 The reference librarians are here to help you use the Law Library to its fullest and to help connect you to the information you need.
 We offer many services in order to meet the information needs of a variety of different patrons.
 Please don't hesitate to ask a librarian any questions!

 While we do our best to provide reference assistance all of our patrons, Seton Hall Law patrons, and patrons physically in the Law Library are given priority.

 Reference librarians are available to provide research assistance to students, faculty and staff during Reference Hours.
 These highly trained librarians regularly answers a wide variety of questions from the most basic to the more advanced.
 Students often seek help in choosing and using the proper database or finding the right book.
 But a large percentage of queries are more advanced and require extensive knowledge of the Law Library’s eDatabases and collections.
-These questions can involve limiting searches to scholarly research or peer-reviewed publications or locating that most esoteric bibliographic reference from the 1700’s.
+These questions can involve limiting searches to scholarly research or locating an obscure reference.
 Faculty are frequent users of this valuable assistance.

 In-Depth Research Assistance: